Work, work, work, work, work…

 And if you’re wondering where you’re going to find the time to find and apply for jobs, don’t worry.
 Many universities have whole teams dedicated to helping you find work.
 Here at Solent, we have the super helpful Solent Futures.
-They have on hand advisers to help you find employment during and after university!
+They have advisers to help you find employment during and after university!
 You can find out more about the support offered here.

 Is it worth it, let me work it

-Every bit of work you do alongside your studies will set you apart from other applicants, so if you can, try and get some relevant work experience alongside your studies too.
+Every bit of work you do alongside your studies will set you apart from other applicants, so if you can, try to get some relevant work experience alongside your studies too.
 It’s not just about making extra cash.